openmcp-project/openmcp-operator/docs/controller/deployment.md

 - the environment variables specified in the [provider resource](#provider-resource), in field `spec.env`;
 - the following predefined environment variables:
-  - `OPENMCP_PROVIDER_NAME`: the name of the provider resource;
+  - `POD_NAME`: the name of the pod in which the provider is running,
+  - `POD_NAMESPACE`: the namespace of the pod in which the pod is running,
-  - `OPENMCP_PLATFORM_CLUSTER_NAMESPACE`: the namespace on the platform cluster in which the provider is running.
+  - `POD_IP`: the IP address of the pod in which the provider is running,
+  - `POD_SERVICE_ACCOUNT_NAME`: the name of the service account under which the pod is running.

 ## Provider Resource